 - Free Plans: Once the row limit is reached, integrations will be paused.
 Replication will resume either when you upgrade to a paid plan or when your billing cycle resets.

 - Enterprise Plans: Row limits for Enterprise plans is a custom setting.
 Please refer to your Stitch agreement for details.

 The amount of the overage fee varies by plan.
 Details on overage fees can be found on Stitch’s pricing page.

 If you’ve incurred overages, it may be worthwhile to temporarily upgrade your plan.
 When you upgrade, the change will be made immediately and you will only be billed for the difference between your current plan and the new plan, thus cancelling out the overages.

-Temporarily upgrading to the Premier plan - which is $1,000 USD/month and includes 250 million rows - would wipe away the $1,400 USD in overages, thus saving $900.
+Temporarily upgrading to the Premier plan - which is $1,000 USD/month and includes 250 million rows - would cancel the $1,400 USD in overages, thus saving $900.

-We generally recommend switching plans mid-cycle only if the overages exceed the cost of the next-highest tier.
+We generally recommend switching plans mid-cycle only if the overages exceed the cost of the next-highest plan.

 Switching to a higher plan may help you avoid overages in the short-term, but to avoid awkward conversations with your Accounts Payable co-workers, you’ll need a long-term strategy to reduce your usage.
 Below are some simple tips we recommend for keeping your row count low.